Ongoing Governance Research

 As part of our commitment to cultivate exceptional leadership in the association field, the ASAE Foundation continuously produces research on good governance practices.
 Foundation research studies have covered various facets of governance, including the principles of effective leadership, the characteristics of high-performing boards, and the relationships among board members and association executives.
 This research is designed to inform both association executives and board members to improve the effectiveness of association leadership.

-The foundation’s newest governance study, “Board Member Competencies and Selection: Helping Associations Build a Stronger Board,” examines the characteristics and processes that result in the selection of effective boards.
-Researchers from Texas A&M University and the Association Management Center are conducting a mixed-methods investigation to understand the perspectives of both association executives and association members and to identify exemplar associations.
+The foundation’s newest governance study, “Board Member Competencies and Selection” examines the characteristics and processes that result in the selection of effective boards.
+Researchers from Texas A&M University and the Association Management Center conducted a mixed-methods investigation of association practices in board selection and identified leading practices drawn from associations with high-performing boards.
+The outcomes include practical resources that association leaders can use to create a competency-based board recruitment and selection process.

 Understanding Change Management in Board Performance